 What Kinds of Disposable Cameras Are Out There?

 Generally speaking, disposable cameras are similar.
-They use film and they have a wind button that gets you to the frame.
+They use film, and they have a winding button that gets you to the frame.
 You often have a flash that can be activated by pressing a button.
 You will have a small viewfinder to look through.
-You won’t find disposable cameras with advanced features, such as a zoom lens.
+You won’t find disposable cameras with advanced features like a zoom lens.

 There are a few different types, including waterproof disposable cameras and standard ones.
-You will find slight variations in terms of the flash quality and other features.
+You will find slight variations in flash quality and other features.
 They aren’t made by a lot of companies, but they are easy to find online or at larger stores.